moonlight8978/notes/aws/dynamo-db.md

   * Query is much effecient
   * Take longer time as the growth of table
   * Single scan can burn all provisioned throughput
+* DB should be design in such way that primary access pattern do not use scans
+* Scan should be needed sparingly, like infrequent report
+* One of the most expensive ways to access data in DynamoDB

 #### Provisioned Capacity